gbabbitt/MD_comparison_webserver/README.md

 #######################################################################

-After setting up a local server on Win using XAMPP
+After setting up a local server on Win/Mac using XAMPP

 Open the XAMPP Control panel and start the apache server (check for any error messages on startup at this panel)